jcothran/bobcatobs/README.md

 * dissolved_oxygen
 * depth

 The website itself is structured as a template for other's use and project development.
 It uses a bootstrap layout with project and platform specific content separated into example php files listed in the 'include' folder.
-The main index php file contains the keyword 'custom' to reference more project custom content.
+The main index php file contains the keyword 'custom' to reference more project custom content that individual projects might wish to change to suit them.
 Further discussion below under 'Development History'.
+While this project was developed in the context of sharing time-series observational data, the general approach and code could be applied to problems in other domains without a geospatial/mapping reference.

 # Demo steps